ydaher97/POP3/README.md

 ![image](https://user-images.githubusercontent.com/75926858/213996948-4699ebe3-e659-49cf-8830-096eec798192.png)
 # RAW COMMAND
-In addition to the buttons, the bottom TextField in the Raw Command Entry lets the user send raw commands to the server, not just using the buttons.
+ the bottom TextField in the Raw Command Entry lets the user send raw commands to the server, not just using the buttons.

 # Server Responses